joetessy/WebFX/README.md

 ## Implementation Timeline

 ### Phase 1: Figure out audio
 **Objective:** Get audio input working.
-Lay the groundwork for the effect.
+Lay out the groundwork for the effect.
 Define specific parameters that users will be able to control.

 ### Phase 2: Interface
 **Objective:** Create a user interface for interacting with the audio.
 This should add 3-4 basic controls to the browser that users can control.